Sponsorship in Latin America

 Scotiabank Red Footballs

 Indestructible footballs as unstoppable as our children!
-In partnership with One World Play, Scotiabank is donating thousands of balls across Peru, El Salvador, Costa Rica, Mexico, Colombia and Chile – supporting the programs of multiple local NGOs and benefitting hundreds of thousands of children across these countries.
+In partnership with One World Play, Scotiabank is donating thousands of balls across Peru, Costa Rica, Mexico, Colombia and Chile – supporting the programs of multiple local NGOs and benefitting hundreds of thousands of children across these countries.

 Scotiabank Concacaf U13 Champions League